bixycler/UniinfoNotes/pages/Workspace.md

 						- ((66602f68-e23f-4b24-921e-b1a9fc0cc731)) Use file name as page header.
 				- `flattenHeadings = false` for `restructureToFolderDiv()`.
 				- ((66602f68-e23f-4b24-921e-b1a9fc0cc731)) The single-item page is so problematic!
-			- TODO bug: id `# Logseq publish` is lumped with its sub-item's metadata
+			- DONE bug: id `# Logseq publish` is lumped with its sub-item's metadata
 		- ...